-- + Filed herewith - \ Furnished herewith - # These certifications are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference in any filing the registrant makes under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, irrespective of any general incorporation language in any filings. - †† In accordance with Rule 406T of Regulation S-T, the information in these exhibits is furnished and deemed not filed or part of a registration statement or prospectus for purposes of sections 11 or 12 of the Securities Act of 1933, is deemed not filed for purposes of section 18 of the Exchange Act of 1934, and otherwise is not subject to liability under these sections.
+[#] These certifications are not deemed filed with the Securities and Exchange Commission and are not to be incorporated by reference in any filing the registrant makes under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, irrespective of any general incorporation language in any filings.

+^{††} In accordance with Rule 406T of Regulation S-T, the information in these exhibits is furnished and deemed not filed or part of a registration statement or prospectus for purposes of sections 11 or 12 of the Securities Act of 1933, is deemed not filed for purposes of section 18 of the Exchange Act of 1934, and otherwise is not subject to liability under these sections.

-FIRST AMENDMENT TO LEASE AGREEMENT
+FIRST AMENDMENT TO AMENDED AND RESTATED LEASE AGREEMENT

-THIS FIRST AMENDMENT TO LEASE AGREEMENT (this "Amendment") is entered into of this 3rd day of November, 2015, by and between BG SCENIC POINT OFFICE 2, L.C., a Utah limited liability company (the "Landlord"), and HEALTHEQUITY, INC., a Delaware corporation (the "Tenant").
+THIS FIRST AMENDMENT TO AMENDED AND RESTATED LEASE AGREEMENT (this "Amendment") is entered into effective as of this the 1st day of June, 2016, by and between BG SCENIC POINT OFFICE 1, L.C., a Utah limited liability company (the "Landlord"), and HEALTHEQUITY, INC., a Delaware corporation (the "Tenant").